 What turned out to be a great discovery for her was also a bonus for the archives.
 The researcher was able to identify the individuals in the photograph as John and Margaretha Maerlein, and their daughter Anna.
 Anna married John "Joseph" Titus in 1907.

-Finds like this don't happen every day, but they do happen, reminding me of the great value of organizing and making these materials available to people around the world.
+Finds like this don't happen every day, but they do happen, reminding me of the great value of archives and making these materials available to people around the world.

 No comments: